INDA-HR/python_sdk/docs/ESCOApi.md

     # Create an instance of the API class
     api_instance = esco_api.ESCOApi(api_client)
-    query = "query_example" # str | A word or a brief sentence in several languages. lang = "it" # str | The language of the similar ESCO skills. (optional) if omitted the server will use the default value of "it"
+    query = "query_example" # str | A word or a brief sentence in several languages. dst_lang = "it" # str | Language of the similar ESCO skills. (optional) if omitted the server will use the default value of "it"

     # example passing only required values which don't have defaults set
     try: